Smooth and probabilistic PARAFAC model with auxiliary covariates: Additional Algorithmic Details

 \subsection{Functional PCA for initializations}

-In \cite{yao2005functional}, the authors suggest a functional PCA analysis by performing eigenvalue decomposition of the smoothed product matrix fitted with a local linear surface smoother.
-Here, we apply the suggested estimation approach on the total product matrix.
-Let $\hat \bW_{i,s,t} = \sum_{k}\bY_{is}(k)\bY_{it}(k)$ be the empirical estimate of the total product matrix for subject $i$. \begin{itemize} \item To fit a local linear surface smoother for the off-diagonal element of $\bW_{s_0,t_0}$, we consider the following problem:
+In \cite{yao2005functional}, the authors suggest a functional PCA analysis by performing eigenvalue decomposition of the smoothed matrix fitted with a local linear surface smoother.
+Here, we apply the suggested estimation approach on the total product matrix: Let $\hat \bW_{i,s,t} = \sum_{k}\bY_{is}(k)\bY_{it}(k)$ be the empirical estimate of the total product matrix for subject $i$, we first estimate $\bE[\hat W_{i,s,t}]$ via local surface smoother and then perform PCA on the estimated $\bE[\hat W_{i,s,t}]$: \begin{itemize} \item To fit a local linear surface smoother for the off-diagonal element of $\bW_{s_0,t_0}$, we consider the following problem:

 with $g((s_0, t_0),(s,t),\beta) = \beta_0 + \beta_1(s-s_0)+\beta_2(t-t_0)$, and $\kappa:\real^2\mapsto\real$ is a standard two-dimensional Gaussian kernel. \item For the diagonal element, we estimate it by local linear regression: for each $t_0$: